Metaplay logo

 1. Hunting down regressions before they hit production.

-2. Understanding the impact of new features and functionality on resource consumptions.
+2. Understanding the impact of new features and functionality on resource consumption.

 For cost estimation, running load tests are easily the best way of getting meaningful cost estimates while taking into account the nature of the game.
 These load tests are also convenient for capacity planning ahead of time.